-All students will work with faculty or staff advisors.
-The advisors will assist in course planning, class schedules, academic progress, and other questions or problems relating to academics at registration.
-The Registrar and Vice President for Academic Affairs are also available by appointment to discuss a student's academic progress.
+All students will work with the Registrar and Student Success Coordinator.
+Staff will assist in course planning, class schedules, academic progress, and other questions or problems relating to academics at registration.
+The Registrar is available by appointment to discuss a student's academic progress.